talalaslam15/Rag-system/README.md

 - **PDF Document Support**: Automatically loads and processes PDF files from the `docs` directory.
 - **Chunking**: Splits documents into manageable chunks for efficient retrieval.
+- **Vector Store Options**:
-- **Vector Store**: Creates a vector store using FAISS for fast similarity search.
+  - **FAISS**: Creates a vector store using FAISS for fast similarity search.
+  - **ChromaDB**: Creates a vector store using ChromaDB for persistent and flexible similarity search.
 - **Google Gemini API**: Uses the Gemini language model for generating responses.
 - **Source References**: Includes file names and page numbers in the responses for better traceability.